gvwilson/sdxpy/src/vm/index.md

 The instructions for our VM are 3 bytes long.
 The [%g op_code "op code" %] fits in one byte, and each instruction may include zero, one, or two single-byte operands.
-(Instructions are often called [%g bytecode "bytecode" %], since they're packed into bytes, but so is everything else in a computer…)
+(Instructions are sometimes called [%g bytecode "bytecode" %], since they're packed into bytes, but so is everything else in a computer.)

-Each operand is a register identifier, a constant, or an address
-(which is just a constant that identifies a location in memory).
+Each operand is a register identifier, a constant, or an address, which is just a constant that identifies a location in memory.
 Since constants have to fit in one byte, this means that the largest number we can represent directly is 256.
 [% t vm-op-codes %] uses the letters `r`, `c`, and `a`